In this article

 Throat cancer diagnosis includes the following:

-Treatment for throat cancers may vary depending on the type of cancer, affected area, and its stage.
+Treatment for throat cancers may vary depending on the type of cancer, affected area, and stage.

 Common treatment options include: